-Eligible proposals include community programs that provide clinical mental health and/or substance abuse treatment and services within the County of Kauai.
-Eligible programs will expand and improve accessibility to clinical treatment services for adolescents and/or adults, provide certified substance abuse counseling and use evidence-based practices, and facilitate collaboration with community agencies and groups to create a network and continuum of care.
+Eligible proposals include community programs that provide pro-social youth activities, clinical mental health and/or substance abuse treatment and services within the County of Kauai.
+Eligible programs will expand and improve accessibility to clinical treatment services for adolescents and/ or adults, provide certified substance abuse counseling and use evidence-based practices, and facilitate collaboration with community agencies and groups to create a network and continuum of care.